Adoptive Couple v. Baby Girl: Arguments

 After the South Carolina Supreme Court declined to rehear the case, the Capobiancos filed a petition with the Supreme Court of the United States for a writ of certiorari.
 Seven entities filed amici curiae briefs with the Supreme Court in support of hearing the case.
 This included amici briefs by two former Solicitors General of the United States, Paul Clement on behalf of the guardian ad litem, and Greg Garre on behalf of the birth mother, suggesting that the Equal Protection Clause requires applying strict scrutiny to ICWA's race-based placement preferences.
-The American Academy of Adoption Attorneys, the National Council for Adoption, the California State Association of Counties and the Center for Adoption Policy were also among those that submitted briefs.
+The American Academy of Adoption Attorneys, the National Council for Adoption, the California State Association of Counties, and the Center for Adoption Policy were also among those that submitted briefs.

 On January 4, 2013, the Court granted certiorari and agreed to hear the case.
-This was only the second time that a case involving the ICWA had been granted review by the U.S. Supreme Court, Holyfield being the first.
-On April 1, 2013, the court decided to allow some of the amici to participate in oral argument and divided the time allowed for oral argument as follows: 20 minutes for petitioners, 10 minutes for respondent Guardian ad Litem, 20 minutes for respondent Birth Father, and 10 minutes for the Solicitor General.
+This was only the second time that a case involving the ICWA had been granted review by the U.S. Supreme Court, with Mississippi Band of Choctaw Indians v.
+Holyfield being the first.
+On April 1, 2013, the court decided to allow some of the amici to participate in oral argument, and divided the time allowed for oral argument as follows: 20 minutes for petitioners, 10 minutes for respondent Guardian ad Litem, 20 minutes for respondent Birth Father, and 10 minutes for the Solicitor General.
 Brown was represented by Charles Rothfeld, who was a director at the Yale Law School Supreme Court Clinic and Supreme Court litigator with the Washington, D.C., office of the international law firm Mayer Brown.
 The Cherokee Nation was represented by Carter Phillips of Sidley Austin, LLP.
 The Capobiancos were represented by Lisa Blatt and Mark Fiddler.
 Blatt headed the Appellate and Supreme Court practice with international law firm Arnold & Porter.
-Fiddler was a registered Native American attorney and the founder of the Indian Child Welfare Law Center.
+Fiddler was a registered Native American attorney, and the founder of the Indian Child Welfare Law Center.
 At oral arguments on April 16, U.S. Deputy Solicitor General Edwin Kneedler also appeared, as a friend of the Birth Father.

-The issues presented to the court were "(1) Whether a non-custodial parent can invoke the Indian Child Welfare Act of 1978 (ICWA), 25 U.S.C. §§ 1901–63, to block an adoption voluntarily and lawfully initiated by a non-Indian parent under state law; and (2) whether ICWA defines "parent" in 25 U.S.C. § 1903(9) to include an unwed biological father who has not complied with state law rules to attain legal status as a parent."
+The issues presented to the court were: "⑴ Whether a non-custodial parent can invoke the Indian Child Welfare Act of 1978 (ICWA), 25 U.S.C. §§ 1901–63, to block an adoption voluntarily and lawfully initiated by a non-Indian parent under state law; and ⑵ whether ICWA defines "parent" in 25 U.S.C. § 1903(9) to include an unwed biological father who has not complied with state law rules to attain legal status as a parent."

 Three parties filed merit briefs: the Capobiancos as petitioners, and both Brown and the Cherokee Nation as respondents.
-32 different amici curiae briefs were filed arguing the merits of the case.
-Nine were in favor of reversal and the remainder, including the United States Department of Justice, supported the respondents generally and/or affirmation.
+Thirty-two different amici curiae briefs were filed arguing the merits of the case.
+Nine were in favor of reversal, and the remainder, including the United States Department of Justice, supported the respondents generally and/or affirmation.